Rag and Bone (John Murray, 2020)

 Philip Marsden

-One of the Guardian’s ‘Top ten books about women and the sea‘.
-This beautifully illustrated book brings together a year’s wanderings along Britain’s shores with stories of their natural history, geology and evolution — from ancient myth to current science … (MORE)
+Illustrated throughout with Lisa’s photographs, Sea Journal brings together a year’s wanderings along Britain’s shores with stories of their natural history, geology and evolution, from ancient myth to current science.

 Holyer an Gof Publishers’ Award